 As outlined in the methodology section, the review team used semi-structured interviews for the primary data collection that included standard PRA techniques, including proportional piling, scoring/ranking, and verification/triangulation.
-In addition, the review team collected background information that included historical timelines, and settlement and natural resource mapping.
-An example of a historical timeline is presented below.
+In addition, the review team collected background information that included historical timelines, and settlement and natural concerning.
+Examples of the historical timelines and natural resource mapping are presented in Figures 1 and 2.